 The training room has plenty of space to bring in cutaways and other movable equipment to be used during training.

 The IIEC has a plethora of additional resources that could be used by your trainers as part of their training curriculum.
-The pictures above are only a small part of our inventory of equipment and cutaways.
+The pictures below are only a small part of our inventory of equipment and cutaways.

 Please feel free to contact us for a personal tour of our facilities so you can see everything we have to offer as part of your training curriculum.